carra-hamner/GenSaleSite/README.md

-GenSaleSite
+GenSaleSite<br >
-A rudimentary Django project which was made for buying and selling products online.
+A rudimentary Django project was done for buying and selling products online.